DevOps-2024-group-p/maxitwit/report/report.md

 ### State in a Load Balanced System

-We initially had difficulty scaling because our containers contained state in the form of a sql database file that had contained user sessions KV pairs that our server needs to check the session of the user.
+A hindrance to the application running in a distributed environment, such as Docker Swarm, is the configuration of the session handling.
+Currently, it is done using the express-session npm package, which was set up to use a locally stored sqlite database.
 This means that users would get their sessions dropped/logged out if their requests got directed to a node in the swarm that did not contain the database.
 To fix this issue, we discussed ways to manage session-handling using our managed postgres database to handle user sessions instead.
-This would however require refactoring of the session-handling.
+This would however require refactoring of the session-handling to use a foreign database.

-### Implementation of Logging
+### Implementation of Loggiexpress-session

 The implementation of the logging system proved difficult, especially as the system was prepared for horizontal scaling using docker swarm.
-Originally, a simple syslogs setup inside a droplet was created which was managed by the npm package `winston` and `morgan`.
-This solution proved difficult to scale in a docker swarm network, as there would be no centralized logging.
+The original solution storing logs locally in the application proved difficult to scale in a docker swarm network, as there would be no centralized logging.
 We attempted to expand on the system by adding a fluentd container as a global service in the swarm so it would run on each node in the swarm.
 The service would recieve the logs from the containers send them all to a centralized storage droplet running elasticsearch and kibana.
 This proved not feasable given the [hardware specification](https://www.elastic.co/guide/en/cloud-enterprise/current/ece-hardware-prereq.html) of Elasticsearch, as it kept crashing due to memory issues.
 To provide centralized logs, we defaulted to have fluentd send logfiles to the droplets running the load balancers, which would store them in a /logs folder.
-To summarize, finding a stack of technologies and designing a global service to send logs to a node in our production enviroment was difficult.
+Overall, our original choices of implementation hindered the scaling of the project as the refactoring required for a centralized logging system proved too expansive.

 ### Database Migration

 The Database Migration task presented in session 6 of the course proved a challenge for our team.
 Even with the abstraction layer provided by Prisma, we ran into issues with certain namespaces not being allowed in postgresql.
 Furthermore, simply dumping the sqlite database and running the dump against a postgres droplet on Digital Ocean would not work, as certain types were not compatible between the database.
 Specifically, the TIMESTAMP type in sqlite proved difficult, as postgres stores timestamps as integers.

 Over multiple attempts, we tried to modify the sql dump using different regex, `sed` commands and [bash scripts](https://github.com/DevOps-2024-group-p/maxitwit/issues/49), and then using an ssh connection to run the script against the postgresql droplet.
-This proved fatal however, as the script had not finished running after five hours due to each insert statement requiring a new connection.
-Furthermore we lost some data as we transitioned the application to make use of the postgresql droplet during the running of this script, which resulted in conflicting id's, as our insert statements still had the original id's present, which conflicted with the ones postgresql was generating as new requests were sent from the API.
-In th end, the solution was found in the shape of a pythonscript, which represented insert statements as classes, where each attribute in the insert statement was modified in the constructor of the class to match the postgresql schema, before being aggregated into insert statements and run.
-This also allowed us to run 1000 insert statements per connection, making the migration script only run 5 minutes before completion.
+This proved fatal however, as the script had not finished running after five hours due to each insert statement requiring a new connection.Furthermore we lost some data as we transitioned the application to make use of the postgresql droplet during the running of this script, which resulted in conflicting id's, as our insert statements still had the original id's present.

+Finally, a solution was found in the shape of a pythonscript, which represented insert statements as classes, where each attribute in the insert statement was modified in the constructor of the class to match the postgresql schema.
+The script then aggregated insert statements, allowing us to run 1000 insert statements per connection.
+Thus, the migration was completed in five minutes.

 This experience showed us that even with abstraction layers, such as prisma, unique issues related to our migration occured which necessitated the development of a specific solution.